teckwei1993/laravel-otp/README.md

 ## Introduction

-A package for Laravel One Time Password (OTP) generator and validation without Eloquent Model, since it done by *Cache*.
+A package for Laravel One Time Password (OTP) generation and validation without using an Eloquent Model, since it's done by *Cache*.
-The cache connection same as your laravel cache config and it supported: "apc", "array", "database", "file", "memcached", "redis"
+The cache connection is the same as your laravel cache configuration, and it supports: "apc", "array", "database", "file", "memcached", "redis"

 ## Installation